coldest country in the world

 The world widely acknowledges Russia as the coldest country.
 It is the coldest country in the world, with an average temperature of -5.8°C (21.6°F).

 The country’s enormous size and geographic location are both crucial.
-The northern hemisphere comprises most of Russia; the farther north you travel, the colder it becomes.
+Most of Russia is in the northern hemisphere; the farther north you travel, the colder it becomes.
 Snow covers the nation most of the year, reflecting sunlight and further reducing temperatures.

 List of Coldest Countries in the World